Version: eXtendFiles 1.8.4 and above

 Usage

-2. Upload a new file in file upload section.
+2. Upload your new file in the file upload section.
+Note: The new file must have the same file extension as the original.

 Image Placeholder